Public Works Superintendent – Clarence Binstock (701) 579-5198

 Running the sprinkler for just a few hours can cause your bill to increase significantly.
 An average

-household sprinkler being ran for 1 hour 2 times per week will use approximately 12,000 gallons per
+household sprinkler being run for 1 hour 2 times per week will use approximately 12,000 gallons per

 Helpful Hints Concerning Sewer

-owner.
-The city is responsible for maintenance of sewer mains only.
-If sewage is actually flowing
+The property owner’s responsibility is to maintain internal plumbing and sewer service lines.
+The city is responsible for the maintenance of sewer mains only.
+If sewage is flowing

 into your home, immediately contact the city at (701) 579-4422 as there may be an obstruction in the